 Sequence 8

 How is the regulation of the 2K tank done?
 Sometimes LT101 does not regulate although it should because the option is selected in the popup window.
+This is because the regulation is activated only on when the 2K tank is in “filling” state.
+Shoud be possible to turn it on immediately when we are inside the MIN/MAX limits – will be implemented soon.

 How is the regulation of the table done?
 Sometimes this valve doesn’t open although the max temperature is reached.

+After the modification of the cryostat, the condition on NOT FILLING 2K pump should be removed for the starting of the PID regulation of the table temperature.

 Which valve opening goes first when both the table and the 2K tank are set to regulate?
 And when they are not set to regulate?
+Filling of 2K tanks has the priority

 Sequence 9

 While the 2K pumps were pumping down to 20 mbar (took a very long time, more than usual), almost at the end CV551 closed and the pressure started to go up.
 Glitch in MKS3??
 Or is there a timer in sequence 9 (PLC program)?
+Adrian will check it

 How is the regulation of the 2K tank done?
 LT101 does not regulate although it should because the option is selected in the popup window.